|PDF Version||Molecular Microbial Pathogenesis|

 |Director : Philippe SANSONETTI (firstname.lastname@example.org)|

 Our Research Unit is involved in studying the molecular, cellular and tissular basis of the rupture, invasion and inflammatory destruction of the intestinal barrier by invasive bacteria, as well as the defense and protective mechanisms against these infections.
-Our major model is Shigella, the agent responsible for bacillary dysentery.
+Our major model is Shigella, the aetiological agent of bacillary dysentery.
 For this study, we apply a multidisciplinary approach that encompasses molecular genetics, functional genomics, cell biology, experimental medicine and immunology.
 The regulatory mechanisms that control expression of bacterial virulence genes are investigated.
 Their products (i.e. effectors of pathogenicity) modify the behaviour of both epithelial cells and phagocytic cells interacting with their cellular targets.
 These cross talks between bacteria and cells lead to bacterial internalisation, intracellular motility and cell to cell spread of bacteria.
 Interaction of invasive shigellae with phagocytic or epithelial cells elicits a cascade of pro-inflammatory signals that causes disruption of the epithelial barrier and, eventually, its destruction.
-We are also studying the nature of the immune protection against Shigella and how the innate immune response, dominated by strong inflammation, influences the quality of the adaptive immune response.
+We develop innovative imaging techniques to vizualize and analyze the initiation and development of infection and inflammation at cell and tissue levels.
+We also develop animal models of intestinal inflammation.
+We are also studying the mechanisms of induction and the effectors of the adaptive immune protection against Shigella and how the innate immune response, dominated by strong inflammation, influences the quality of this adaptive response.
 These studies are applied to the development of vaccine candidates against bacillary dysentery.
+Phase 1 and 2 clinical trials are currently underway.

 Genetic analysis of the invasive phenotype of Shigella flexneriGroup leader: Claude Parsot.
-Post-doctoral scientists: Maria Mavris, Kaïs Jamoussi.
-Graduate student: Anne-Laure Page.
-Engineer: Hélène d'Hauteville.
+Post-doctoral scientists: Maria Mavris, Kaïs Jamoussi, Dong Wong Kim.
+DEA Student: Christophe Penno.
+Technician: Elisabeth Ageron.

 Determinants of entry into and dissemination of bacteria within epithelial cells are encoded by a plasmid of 213 kb, pWR100, the sequence and annotation of which have been determined, in collaboration with the Laboratory of Genomics of Pathogenic Microorganisms.
 This plasmid carries a 30-kb region that encodes a type III secretion apparatus (the Mxi-Spa apparatus), proteins that are secreted by this apparatus (the IpaA-D, IpgB, and IpgD proteins), and cytoplasmic chaperones (IpgC, the chaperone for IpaB and IpaC, and IpgE, the chaperone for IpgD).
 The secretion apparatus is activated upon contact of bacteria with eukaryotic cells, which induces secretion of IpaA-D, IpgB, and IpgD.
 The plasmid also encodes approximately 20 other proteins that are secreted by the Mxi-Spa apparatus (the Osp and IpaH proteins), some of these proteins being produced only in conditions of active secretion.